GSA/idmanagement.gov/_playbooks/playbook-ilm.md

 3. Expand current PIV infrastructure for alternative phishing resistant credential
 4. Integrate centralized identity management system

-This playbook also outlines a four-step process that an agency can utilize to implement identify lifecycle management:

-1. Document the purpose and goals of identity lifecycle management in an agency comprehensive ICAM policy.
-2. Architect a centralized identity solution based on either using a virtual directory or an identity governance and administration (IGA) tool.
-3. Create a master user record that aggregates digital identity attributes, entitlements, accounts, credentials, and other information.
-4. Integrate identity lifecycle management into agency enterprise services.
-5. Implement federation across agencies with NIST approved alternative phishing resistant credentials

-This playbook is designed for identity program managers and enterprise and application architects interested in modernizing their identity management process to include alternative phishing resistant and remote identity vetting processes.
-Agencies are encouraged to tailor this playbook to fit their unique organizational structure, mission needs, and requirements.
-Other IT program participants, including program managers and application teams, may find value in incorporating this playbook approach in their planning.

 The ILM playbook also outlines a four-step process that an agency can utilize to implement identify lifecycle management:

 1. Document the purpose and goals of identity lifecycle management in an agency policy.